 After weaning off ventilation, a person may notice that their throat feels dry and uncomfortable or that their voice is somewhat hoarse.
 This is normal and often improves with time.

-However, if a person has any breathing difficulties after weaning, or if they experience persistent hoarseness, they should tell their doctor.
+However, if a person has any breathing difficulties after weaning, or if they experience persistent hoarseness, they should contact a doctor.

 It can take time to recover from being on a ventilator.
-Serious illness can impact mental health and physical health.
-People experiencing persistent symptoms after weaning off ventilator support should speak to their doctor.
+Serious illness can impact physical and mental health.
+People experiencing persistent symptoms after weaning off ventilator support should seek guidance from a doctor.